gheenie/py-encoding-and-io/README.md

 4. Prints a list of dictionaries containing all of the table information.

 5. Prints a collection of all the different car makes we have data on.
 There shouldn't be any repeats.

+6. Add your dream car to the cars data.

+7. Each car needs a `fuel` property with a value of either _petrol_ or _diesel_.

+8. The Red Ford Tempo year was actually _1985_, please reflect this in the data.

 ## Properties XML